-While it can be tempting to keep a cup of coffee or glass of soda on hand, especially at work when you might want a pick-me-up, slowly drinking acidic drinks throughout the day can be incredibly damaging to teeth.
-That’s because it increases the length of time your teeth spend exposed to the substances.
+While it can be tempting to keep a cup of coffee or glass of soda on hand, slowly drinking sweet or acidic drinks throughout the day can be incredibly damaging to teeth.
+This bad oral habit increases the frequency and length of time your teeth spend exposed to the substances.
+Extended sugar contact is bad for you teeth.
 That goes for drinking sports drinks too.
-Sports drinks are incredibly bad for your tooth enamel.
+Sports drinks are incredibly bad for your teeth.
 As an alternative, you might consider some dark chocolate.
 Dark chocolate has actually been shown to to prevent cavities.

 Water is your best drink choice, but if you are going to have something sweet or acidic, try having it with a meal, when chewing healthier items can help to mitigate its effects.
 A healthy diet, in general, can help keep your smile healthy!

 A mouth guard is prescribed by your dentist for a reason.
 Teeth grinding can be incredibly bad for your teeth.
 Grinding is a bad oral habit that you can’t consciously rid yourself of.

 Bad oral habit of the first degree!
 Nervous habits caused from being stressed can also be hard on your teeth.
 Tooth grinding or clenching can severely damage teeth.

 Is letting your dog lick your face a bad oral habit?

 Swapping spit with a dog will give you a good share of dog germs. this is especially true if you don’t care for your dog’s dental care.
 The germs that dogs harbor in their mouths generally don’t harm humans.
 With the exception of rabies, germs that are harmful to dogs are harmless for humans.
 While we do share some common germs for bad breath and gum disease, all other germs have a tough time flourishing in the human mouth.